Zastava M76

 The Zastava M76 is a military semi-automatic designated marksman rifle developed and manufactured by Zastava Arms.

 History

 The Zastava Arms Company released the M76 in the mid-1970s.
 Since then it became the standard issue designated marksman rifle in the Serbian army and its predecessor the Yugoslav People's Army (JNA).
 It was designed to fulfill the same role as the Soviet Dragunov SVD, which was to provide a designated marksman capability to the infantry platoon.
-During the Yugoslav Wars of the 1990s, it was used by several sides; it saw action in Croatia, Bosnia, Macedonia and Kosovo.
+During the Yugoslav Wars of the 1990s, it was used by several sides; it saw action in Croatia, Bosnia, North Macedonia and Kosovo.

 In Serbian service The M76 is reportedly being replaced by the Zastava M91.
 The Zastava M91 uses the 7.62×54mmR cartridge which is replacing the 7.92×57mm Mauser (M49/M75) cartridge in Serbian service.